How To Pack Stylishly For 7 Days in a Carry-On

 2017 is shaping up to be a year of travel for me.
 Although I really didn’t plan for it to be, it’s March and I’ve already visited London, Paris, Washington DC, Los Angeles, Palm Springs, Kansas City, and Dallas this year.
 Not to mention the 5 trips planned for the next few months.

 Needless to say?
-It was time to get my packing skills refined to an artform.
-I’ll never forget driving to the Palm Springs airport earlier in the year with Kristen and Luvvie while they gently mocked me for my large piece of luggage crammed to the max for, ahem, a 4-day trip.
+It was time to get my packing skills refined to an art form.
+NO MORE checked luggage crammed to the max for, ahem, a 4-day trip.
 (What can I say?
 This is how my brain works while packing.
 Maybe yours does too?)

 However, I spent quite some time devoted to capsule wardrobes.
 How could there be such a discrepancy between my day-to-day and my packing practices?
 I decided I would challenge myself to pack in one carry-on for my recent 7-day trip to London and Paris, and you guys, it was so great.
 I don’t think I’ll ever check a bag again.

 Here’s the thing about packing for London and Paris in the early Spring.
 You’re essentially going to be outside with a coat on the entire time.
 So I focused less on my under layers, and more on my outerwear and accessories.
 This really made packing so much easier.
 Also, I had access to laundry mid-week, which made it easier to cut down on my tees, pajamas, panties, etc.